 - Selling homes.
 Tied us to internet / cell phone coverage, got way too personal, and stressed us out in general.
 I could never be a house flipper.

 How was it using the onboard toilet?
 I don’t know, I never did.
 No, seriously, I didn’t.
 I mean, sure, for the lesser business, but for the serious stuff I always used the campground toilets.
 Two years using public toilets and public showers is a long time, now that I think of it.
+In fact it kind of blows my mind to consider.
 Somehow it wasn’t a factor though.

 What did you learn along the way, and what would you have done differently?
 Big one – I’ll break it down.